RavenPillmann/ML/notes/unsupervised-learning/hierarchical-and-density-based-clusters.md

 # Hierarchical and Density Based Clustering
-- Heirarchical and density-based clustering are different clusterins algorithms that can deal with k-mean's shortcomings.
+- Heirarchical and density-based clustering are different clustering algorithms that can deal with k-mean's shortcomings.

 ## Heirarchical Clustering
 - Creates a heirarchy of clusters that makes the clustering easy to interpret